robertu94/cpsc3220-f18/docs/index.md

 ## Exams

 There will be a midterm and final exam.
 The content of these exams are cumulative and comprehensive.
 The time and date are in the schedule.
+No exemptions will be given.

 ## Office Hours